Our Airborne Demo Makes Space Solar Energy a Reality

 A first proof point in a larger journey

-This airborne milestone is the first demonstration in the field that reflects how a commercial system will operate IRL.
+This airborne milestone is the first-ever demonstration in the field that reflects how a commercial space solar energy system will operate IRL.
 Over time, these systems will create a new layer of energy infrastructure, positioned above the grid and complementing what exists on the ground.

 Space offers constant sunlight.
-Now we’re learning how to bring that sunlight home to our grid in a controlled, predictable way.
+Now we’re learning how to bring that energy home to our grid in a controlled, predictable way.